dwithnall/ses-email/README.md

    - DMARC record for email policy
 4. **IAM User Creation**: Creates a dedicated IAM user with minimal permissions for sending emails
 5. **SMTP Credentials**: Generates secure SMTP credentials for your applications
+6. **Feedback Email Configuration**: Optionally configures SES feedback forwarding for bounces and complaints
-6. **Comprehensive Logging**: Creates detailed logs of all operations
+7. **Comprehensive Logging**: Creates detailed logs of all operations

 ## Prerequisites